Why Make Your own Kite?

 • Confined-area flying can be a laugh from time to time!
 With a cheap expendable homemade kite, it's fun to attempt flying from a very small backyard, for example.
 The aim being to never actually let out enough line to lose the kite over the fence.
 On a larger scale, you might enjoy dicing with danger down at a small park, where tall trees are liable to reach out and grab your kite.
 The keys to this kind of flying are quick reel-ins and quick sideways running to head off disaster!
 Just getting the kite in the air at all will require timing.
 Wait for that next gust!

 • High-altitude flying is satisfying, although I am careful to stay below the legal limit of 120 meters (400 feet) here in South Australia.
-Still, that's high enough to enjoy seeing your own flying creation floating about, so removed from the ground-level existence we experience most of the time.
-One day I would love to get into China where apparently you can fly kites as high as you like just about anywhere!
+Still that's high enough to enjoy seeing your own flying creation floating about so removed from the ground-level existence we experience most of the time.
+One day I would love to get into China, where apparently you can fly kites as high as you like just about anywhere!

 • Thermal flying is a buzz with light-wind kites.
 Thermals are patches of rising air that occur due to uneven heating of the ground.
 Soaring birds such as eagles and hawks use them all the time to avoid having to flap their wings.
-As an ex-soaring pilot myself, I used to think thermals were very big and quite rare in cooler weather.
+As an ex–soaring pilot myself, I used to think thermals were very big and quite rare in cool weather.
 However, kite flying has taught me that small patches of rising air occur practically everywhere, nearly all of the time that there is any direct sunlight at all.
-If you make your own kite that is light enough, it's possible to tow it into rising air on an almost-calm day, and watch it get gently lofted overhead in a passing thermal!
-Often, the effect of rising air on your kite is more subtle and it takes practice to recognize and exploit it.
+If you make your own kite that is light enough, it's possible to tow it into rising air on an almost-calm day and watch it get gently lofted overhead in a passing thermal!
+Often, the effect of rising air on your kite is more subtle, and it takes practice to recognize and exploit it.

 Make Your own Kite for